paredesroger/paredesroger.github.io/README.md

-Roger is a Ph.D. candidate in the Department of Civil and Environmental Engineering at Rice University.
+I am a Ph.D. candidate in the Department of Civil and Environmental Engineering at Rice University.

-His research interests include:
+Currently, I am part of the [SISRRA](https://duenas-osorio.rice.edu/sisrra) research group and my research interests include:

 * Structural reliability.
 * System reliability and resilience.